sunfounder/kepler-kit/docs/source/video_course/lesson70.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 70 :  Example of Cleanly Exiting Dual Core Program in MicroPython
+Lesson 70:  Example of Cleanly Exiting Dual Core Program in MicroPython
 ===================================================================================

 This tutorial covers using threading to control a servo and a button with the Raspberry Pi Pico W: